 The SNP won a majority in the 2011 elections.
 The leader of the party – Alex Salmond – claimed that this meant the Scottish people should be able to decide if Scotland should be independent.

-The UK Government agreed to allow the Scottish Government to hold a referendum on Scottish independence on the 18th of September 2014.
+The UK Government agreed to ask this question in a referendum.
+It took place on the 18th September 2014.

 The people of Scotland were given the opportunity to have their say on whether or not Scotland should become an independent country.

 The results were counted by council area.
 The final result was:

 The turnout was 85%.
 This was higher than any election to the Scottish Parliament.